-- The case of binding a type variable in the unification algorithm is extended.
-To bind a type variable α to a type τ the constraints of Γ_α have to be satisfied.
-The function mkinst ensures that type τ statisfies the constraints Γ_α. - The function tp is extended with a branch for instance declarations inst o: σ_T = e in p.
-In this case it must be checked that the inferred type σ'T for the overloading term e is less general then the given type σ_T.
+- In the unification algorithm, before binding a type variable α to a type τ it must be ensured that the constraints given by , α can be satisfied by τ.
+This is accompished by function mkinst in Figure 6. - The function tp is extended with a branch for instance declarations inst $o: \sigma_T = e$ in p.
+In this case it must be checked that the inferred type σ'T for the overloading term e is at least as general as the given type σ_T .